Yamaha Motor Finance Australia Privacy Policy

 5. WHAT IF YOU DON’T PROVIDE US WITH YOUR INFORMATION?

-If we are unable to collect personal information from or about you or you refuse to provide the information we require or fail to provide us with an amended privacy statement or any of our forms, guides or documents as requested by us, we may not be able to do business with you or the organisation with which you are connected.
+If we are unable to collect personal information from or about you or you refuse to provide the information we require or fail to provide us with any forms, guides or documents as requested by us (such as a completed privacy consent form and relevant identity documents), we may not be able to do business with you or the organisation with which you are connected.

 • collect information about you from other sources or exchange your information with a third party such as agents, dealers, and employers.
 For example, obtaining a credit report from a credit reporting agency for credit assessment purposes or updating your credit file including credit history;